DecisiveAI/mdai-hub/USAGE/compliance_filtering/investigate_alerts.md

 ## Investigate alerts

-We previously setup alert settings as part of the managed filters.
+We previously set up alert settings as part of the managed filters.
 Let's validate your alerts are configured.

 ### Alert Statuses